 - Ask members to be committed to the group and prioritize attending the meetings.

 - Ensure each member has an opportunity to share struggles and successes, and that each member is getting what they need from the group.

 Read more about creating a group here.

 There are many productivity challenges you could try, but one popular one is the 100 days of productivity challenge.

 The basic idea is that you commit to doing one productive task every day for 100 days.
 You can hold yourself accountable by telling a friend or co-worker about your progress each day or week, posting about it on social media, or keeping a journal.

-You create your own rules with this challenge, and the only real requirement is that you do something productive each day, such as:
+Create your own rules with this challenge – the only real requirement is that you do something productive each day, such as:

 - Decluttering or organizing something at your home or office